-Refer back to Chapter 2, where we completed a client brief for Modern Henchman magazine.
+Refer back to the example in which we completed a client brief for Modern Henchman magazine.
 The brief laid out what our client was expecting to achieve from their email newsletter investment.
 Taking that brief, we suggested a primary goal: generate at least $400 in sales directly from newsletter subscribers in the first week after each email is sent.

 How can the design of the email help meet that goal?
 Here’s the five-second test to see if an email has a clear goal.
 Glance at the email for just a moment, and answer this question: “What does the designer of this email want me to do first?”